-Check out these huts, inns, and hotels for Nordic skiers in California.
+Check out these huts, inns, and hotels for Nordic skiers in California and Montana.

 Bear Valley Lodge